How to Hire a Contractor: 12 Red Flags (2026)

 Red Flags Before Hiring

-1. No license or won't provide a license number.
+1. No license or won't give you a license number.
 Every state with licensing requirements makes license verification free and public.
-If a contractor claims to be licensed but won't give you a number to verify, they're lying.
+If a contractor claims to be licensed but won't hand over a number you can check, they are lying.
 In California, check the CSLB website.
 In Florida, check DBPR.
-For other states, see our license guide.
+For every other state, see the license guide.

 2. No physical business address.
-A legitimate contractor has a real office or business address — not just a phone number and a truck.
+A real contractor has an actual office or business address — not just a phone number and a truck.
 A P.O.
 Box is a yellow flag.
 No address at all is a red flag.

-3. Significantly lower bid than competitors.
-If one bid is 30-50% lower than the others, something is wrong.
-They're either planning to cut corners on materials, use unlicensed subcontractors, or hit you with "change orders" that bring the price back up (and then some).
+3. Bid significantly lower than everyone else.
+If one bid is 30-50% below the others, something is wrong.
+They are either planning to cheap out on materials, use unlicensed subs, or hit you later with "change orders" that bring the price back up (and then some).

-4. Demands cash only or won't provide a written contract.
-Cash payments leave no paper trail.
-Legitimate contractors accept checks, credit cards, and financing.
-No written contract means no legal recourse if things go wrong.
+4. Cash only or no written contract.
+Cash leaves no trail.
+Real contractors take checks, credit cards, and often offer financing.
+No written contract means no legal recourse when things go wrong.

 5. High-pressure sales tactics.
 "This price is only good today."
 "I have another customer who wants this slot."
 "I can't hold this price past Friday."
-These are sales tactics, not legitimate business practices.
-A good contractor has enough work that they don't need to pressure you.
+That is sales pressure, not a real business.
+Contractors with a healthy pipeline don't need to push you into a same-day decision.

 Red Flags During the Project

-7. Demands large upfront payment.
-Industry standard is 10-15% deposit, with progress payments tied to milestones.
-Any contractor asking for 50%+ upfront is a risk.
-In some states (like California), advance deposits are legally capped — in CA, it's $1,000 or 10% of the contract price, whichever is less.
+7. Big upfront payment.
+Industry standard is a 10-15% deposit, with progress payments tied to milestones.
+Anyone asking for 50%+ upfront is a risk.
+Some states (like California) legally cap advance deposits — in CA it's $1,000 or 10% of the contract price, whichever is less.

 8. Won't pull permits.
-If your project requires a building permit and your contractor suggests skipping it "to save time and money," they're exposing you to fines, insurance issues, and safety risks.
-Permitted work protects YOU, not the contractor.
+If your project needs a building permit and the contractor suggests skipping it "to save time and money," they are handing you the fines, the insurance risk, and the safety problem.
+Read the building permit guide to know when permits are required.
+Permitted work protects you, not them.

 9. Subcontracts everything.
-Some "general contractors" are just middlemen who subcontract 100% of the work.
-This isn't inherently bad, but a GC who has no employees and no equipment is taking a markup for coordination only.
-Make sure you understand who's actually doing the work.
+Some "general contractors" are just middlemen who sub out 100% of the work.
+That is not automatically bad, but a GC with no employees and no equipment is taking a markup purely for coordination.
+Make sure you know who is actually going to be on your property holding a hammer.

 10. Constantly changes the scope/price.
-Legitimate change orders happen when unexpected issues arise (rotten subfloor discovered during a bathroom remodel, for example).
-But a contractor who routinely "discovers" expensive new problems is either incompetent at estimating or deliberately underbidding to win the job.
+Legitimate change orders happen — a rotten subfloor shows up during a bathroom remodel, for example.
+But a contractor who keeps "discovering" expensive problems is either a bad estimator or deliberately low-balled the bid to win the job.

-11. Disappears for days without communication.
-A contractor managing your project should be reachable within 24 hours.
-Multi-day disappearances, especially during active work, are a sign they're juggling too many jobs or losing interest in yours.
+11. Goes dark for days.
+A contractor running your project should be reachable within 24 hours.
+Multi-day disappearances — especially during active work — mean they are juggling too many jobs or losing interest in yours.

-12. Asks you to pay upfront for "materials at cost."
-Some scammers claim they can get you a deal on materials if you pay them directly upfront.
-Legitimate contractors either include materials in the contract price or have accounts with suppliers.
-They don't need your cash to buy lumber.
+12. Wants cash upfront for "materials at cost."
+A classic scam.
+They claim they can get you a deal on materials if you pay them directly.
+Real contractors either include materials in the contract price or have accounts with suppliers.
+They do not need your cash to buy lumber.

 The Verification Checklist